kartikmarkande/BuyIt/README.md

 To install the nvm 10.9.0, command is 'nvm install 10.9.0'.
 After install, use it 'nvm use 10.9.0'.

 # After cloning - install
 After cloning, you will get BuyIt folder, go inside it(cd BuyIt).
-Then use command 'npm insatll --save'.
+Then use command 'npm install --save'.
 Once installation finishes, serve with 'ng serve'.

 # BuyIt